Welcome to Counseling Services!

 College can be an exciting and challenging time for students.
-The mission of the Counseling Services in the Student Success Center is to provide high quality services and programs that foster the academic and personal development, and the psychological well-being of ASU-Beebe's diverse student body.
+The mission of the Counseling Services is to provide high quality mental health services and programs that foster the academic development, personal development, and psychological well-being of ASU-Beebe's diverse student body.

 From outreach and prevention to crisis intervention, Counseling Services is dedicated to supporting and empowering you to maximize your college experience and realize your fullest potential.
 All services are free and confidential.